 Cumulative capital expenditure on the primary cost driver of quality enhancement schemes listed in the NEP (or WINEP) for AMP5, AMP6 or AMP7 and delivered in the report year, where the objective of the primary cost driver is to meet one or more requirements of the EU Groundwater Directive.
-For AMP5 this is the capital expenditure to deliver the outputs included in the sewerage service quality enhancement schedule (Annex 4-S) associated with driver codes G1, G2 and G3.
+For AMP5 this is the capital expenditure to deliver the outputs included in the sewerage service quality enhancement schedule (Annex 4 - S) associated with driver codes G1, G2 and G3.
 (Expenditure associated with driver code G4 should be included in table WWS2 line 11).
-For AMP6 it is the capital expenditure associated with driver code G1.
-For AMP7 the relevant driver codes are WFDGW\ND\GWQ and WFDGW\IMP\GWQ.
+For AMP6 it is the capital expenditure associated with driver codes are WFDGW_ND_GWQ and WFDGW_IMP_GWQ.
 We have no enhanced expenditure in this area and have therefore intentionally left these cells as zero